EnterpriseDB/tpa/docs/tpaexec-configure.md

 Use `--hostnames-unsorted` to not sort hostnames at all.
 In this case, they will be assigned in the order they are found in the hostnames file.

-If you specify your own hostname source, you must ensure that it contains a sufficient number of valid hostnames (`[a-zA-Z0-9-]`) for your cluster.

 ## Software selection